Methodology for Calculating Health Care Costs

 VERIFYING THE DATA QUALITY

 MHCC employed a multi-step approach to ensuring data quality for this analysis.
 Claims data in MCDB was subject to several levels of data quality testing, both upon initial receipt from data submitters and on an ongoing basis.
-In addition, episode of care calculations run through the PROMETHEUS Analytics tool were carefully checked by staff from MHCC and its analytic vendors.
+In addition, episode of care calculations run through the episode grouper are carefully checked by staff from MHCC and its analytic vendors.
 Finally, MHCC shared episode cost calculations and data displays with each hospital prior to publishing its findings, and gave them the opportunity to provide feedback.
 These data quality standards and practices help to ensure that the information on this website is valid and credible.

 Technical Resources Back to the Top

-Additional technical information on the methodology for grouping and analyzing episodes of care is available on Altarum’s website at the links below:
+Additional technical information on the methodology for grouping and analyzing episodes of care is available on Remedy’s website.

 For questions related to the methodology, please contact us.